 :any of various human respiratory infections of undetermined cause

-:any of various virus diseases of domestic animals marked by respiratory symptoms, inflammation of mucous membranes
+:any of various virus diseases of domestic animals marked especially by fever, respiratory symptoms, and inflammation of mucous membranes